-I've never shared the frequently-heard remark that Children of the Damned is superior to Village; to me it is an okay pacifist parable with too much sermonizing and a dull edge.
-My idea of a superior alternative is the bleak Bristol Stomp-vs-Big Brother terror of H.L.
-Lawrence's The Children of Light, filmed by Joseph Losey as These Are the Damned.
+I've never shared the frequently heard opinion that Children of the Damned is superior to Village; to me it is an okay pacifist parable with a dull edge and too much sermonizing.
+My idea of a superior alternative is the bleak Big Brother terror of H.L.
+Lawrence's The Children of Light, filmed by Joseph Losey as These are the Damned.
 It packs a political wallop by comparing the crimes of a criminal motorcycle gang to those of a secret government-military "gang" playing doomsday games with eerie radioactive children.

 Children of the Damned is Sci-Fi lite.
 It ignores the thoughtful, slightly pessimistic ambivalence of John Wyndham in favor of pacifist rhetoric.
 Everything in the movie is an argument for the innocence of the children versus the evil of the militaristic Cold Warriors in the world governments that persecute them.

 John Briley has a gift for smooth dialogue and brisk pacing.
 His liberal reworking of the original Cuckoos idea changes the alien-fathered genetic mutations into homegrown prodigies described breathlessly as "mankind advanced a million years," Philip K. Dick-like anomalies exhibiting powers that all of mankind will develop in the future.
 It's similar to the basis of Marvel's X-Men.
 Briley makes them an international cross-section of beautiful kids, all in London but all unrelated in origin.
 One mother (Sheila Allen) convinces us that hers was a virgin birth.
 Even the supposedly open-minded scientist heroes scoff at that one.